Blog Customer FeedbackTop 7 NPS Alternatives to Measure Customer Experience

 CSAT = number of positive answers (4 & 5) / total respondents

-What makes CSAT stand out is its ability to capture immediate (transactional) feedback following an interaction or purchase.
+CSAT is effective because it captures immediate (transactional) feedback following an interaction or purchase.

-It's perfect for combining with NPS - instead of just showing you how likely customers are to recommend you, it reveals their feelings about a specific process or part of your product.
+It's perfect for combining with NPS - instead of showing how likely customers are to recommend you, it reveals their feelings about a specific process or part of your product.
+In other words, you combine customer sentiment and tangible, quantitative feedback.

 2. Customer Effort Score (CES)